dgraph-io/dgraph-docs/README.md

 1. Download and install the latest patch of hugo version v0.69.x from [here](https://github.com/gohugoio/hugo/releases/).

-2. From within the `wiki` folder, run the command below to get the theme.
+2. Run the command below to get the theme.

 ```
 pushd themes && git clone https://github.com/dgraph-io/hugo-docs && popd
 ```

-3. Run `./scripts/local.sh` within the `wiki` folder and visit `http://localhost:1313` to see the documentation site.
+3. Run `./scripts/local.sh` and visit [http://localhost:1313](http://localhost:1313) to see the
+   documentation site.

-(Optional) To run queries *within* the documentation using a different Dgraph instance, set the `DGRAPH_ENDPOINT` environment variable before starting the local web server:
+(Optional) To run queries _within_ the documentation using a different Dgraph instance, set the `DGRAPH_ENDPOINT` environment variable before starting the local web server:

 ```
 DGRAPH_ENDPOINT="http://localhost:8080/query?latency=true" ./scripts/local.sh
 ```

 Now you can make changes to the docs and see them being updated instantly thanks to Hugo.

-* While running locally, the version selector does not work because you need to build the documentation and serve it behind a reverse proxy to have multiple versions.
+- While running locally, the version selector does not work because you need to build the documentation and serve it behind a reverse proxy to have multiple versions.

 ### Running locally with Docker